The Props Dept.

 One of the great things about being a Props person is the puzzels.
 How to get from point A to point X and sliding on all the learning curves as you get there.
 Here are some of the fun props that I have made recently.

 In our 2017 production of Julius Caesar our director asked us for a gold tub.
-Our Shop Manager who keeps eyes on the budget said we should gold leaf the tub we had.
-I said no, that it had to be gold and glass tiles, she said it would be expensive and take a long time and I said that's precisely why we have to do it.
+After speaking with David Rockwell our set designer I suggested we use gold tile as a nod to Roman mosaic.
+It also had a huge gaudy factor representing exsess.
 As our Caesar raised up from the trap each night smoking a cigar and tweeting the audience always gave it a great laugh.

 "The fire should appear out of nowhere look as real as possible and at the end of the scene we should see dark coals."

-Yeah that doest sound like a problem at all.
 I took clear chunks of glass and spray painted them black and grey just on the top keeping the bottom still clear.
 They were placed on a screen with the light below them giving them intensity and color.
-With the light lowered the glass went back to the black and grey matt finish, red mylar on the ends of the wood picked up the light and made the ends of the logs look like burning embers.
+With the light lowered the glass went back to the black and grey matt finish.
+On the tips of the logs I glued red mylar to pick up the light and made the ends of the logs look like burning embers.

 All my professional life I have been fighting to get Props people recognised for the demanding work we do.
 Great props people are hard to come buy and if you do get one you need to make sure you keep them associated with you.
 I did get interviewed for the book but the chances of being mentioned in the book was small.
 I was brought to tears when Lin tweeted the first look of the Hamilton book mentioning Andy Blankenbuehler and the Props Department.